 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
-There were no claims or settled claims from these risks have not exceeded commercial insurance coverage.
+Claims and settled claims from these risks have not exceeded commercial insurance coverage for the past three years.